rails/rails/guides/source/development_dependencies_install.md

 # portmaster databases/redis
 ```

-Or install everyting through ports (these packages are located under the
+Or install everything through ports (these packages are located under the
 `databases` folder).

 NOTE: If you run into troubles during the installation of MySQL, please see